Michigan Minimum Wage Law & Earned Sick Time

 • Accrual and Usage: Understand the accrual rates and usage limits.

-• Training and Communication: Train your HR team and managers on the new requirements to ensure compliance.
-Clear communication with employees about their rights and the company’s policies is crucial.
+• Training and Communication: Train your HR team and managers on the new requirements.
+Clear communication with employees about their rights and the company’s policies will help manage expectations and ensure a smooth transition.

 Navigating Michigan’s Minimum Wage Law & Earned Sick Time Act